theanswerengine/the-answer-engine/README.md

 The class must properly handle all the questions in the `examples.txt` file in its directory.
 For each line in `examples.txt`, either:

 * `Answerer::check_question($question)` returns `false`, or
+* `Answerer::answer_question($question)` returns `false`, or
-* `Answerer::answer_question($question)` returns a string with a correct answer to the question.
+* `Answerer::answer_question($question)` returns a string with a valid answer to the question.

 Have a look at any existing algorithm for examples.
-An automated tester is on the todo list and will be run as part of pull request approval.
+An automated tester is on my todo list and will be run as part of any pull request merge.

 [theae]: http://www.theanswerengine.net
 [claws]: http://ucrel.lancs.ac.uk/claws/